 Famed Seattle Chef Tom Douglas runs the restaurant at Hotel Andra, Lola.
 Lola also provides in-room dining options.
-Or literally across the road, visit two other Tom Douglas restaurants, Serious Pie and the Dahlia Bakery.
+Or, across the road, visit two other Tom Douglas restaurants, Serious Pie and the Dahlia Bakery.

 Woodinville – Willows Lodge

-My room was very large and contained, in addition to a king-sized bed, a desk with two chairs, a comfortable chair with footrest, a fireplace that turned on with a switch, and a balcony.
+My room was very large and contained, besides a king-sized bed, a desk with two chairs, a comfortable chair with footrest, a fireplace that turned on with a switch, and a balcony.
 I particularly liked the spa-style bathroom.
-The large tub sat behind a wooden shutter so the bathroom could be opened up entirely.
+The large tub sat behind a wooden shutter so the bathroom could be opened entirely.
 There was also a good-sized walk-in shower.

 Willows Lodge is full of lovely touches.
 I nearly bought one of the soft bathrobes.
-Delicious local teas in the rooms, as well as a good espresso machine.
+There are delicious local teas in the rooms and a good espresso machine.
 If you’re hungry, a mini basket can be personalised and brought to your room.

-There is a bar and restaurant in the hotel with indoor and outdoor seating.
+The hotel has a bar and restaurant with indoor and outdoor seating.
 The outdoor area has a fire pit.
 This is in addition to the Barking Frog restaurant.
 There is a spa, fitness centre, complimentary bicycles, a relaxation pool which is basically a hot tub and an outdoor sauna.